igorkamyshev/kamyshev.me.src/data/experience.md

 Fullstack Engineer

 _QEEP-Pro specializes in creating CRM and ERP systems.
-I've written in-house products and worked on custom projects for Procraft, the SME Development Fund, and local delivery services.
-Instilled the practice of application continuous integration, set up CI.
+I created a lot of in-house products and worked on custom projects for Procraft, the SME Development Fund, and local delivery services.
+Instilled the practice of application continuous integration, built CI pipelint.
 Managed a team of 3 developers._

 ### Freelance